badomm/ElevatorSampleWithGrpc/README.md

 # ElevatorSampleWithGrpc

-Startup is rather flaky.
 Please start the server application before starting the displayTerminal and Input Terminal